wvirany/blog/content/posts/gp_intro/index.md

 * when to use \btheta vs. \theta
 -->

-Gaussian processes (GPs) have always been a particularly confounding topic for me in machine learning.
+Gaussian processes (GPs) have always been a particularly unintuitive topic for me in machine learning.
 In this blog, I attempt to present a spelled-out introduction to GPs, building up from a simple linear model.
 I provide both the underlying mathematics as well as a Python implementation.
 For the sake of clarity, I omit certain practical considerations regarding numerical stability, computational complexity, etc., which can all be found in standard treatments of GPs.

 ## Bayesian linear regression